Laxmannegi/C-I/README.md

 // Hello, I'm going to Mars
 // Hello, I'm going to Mars

-// First Thread execute than immediately that second thread will start the execution but it cannot access this code by means because the code is put in a lock only
-// one thread is allowed to enter into the code into this block multiple thread cannot access this now How many threads can access only one thread and one thread went inside and was sleeping days and until it finishes and comes out the second one cannot access the things now so waits for 5 sec and at the same time third one also start but all are waiting outside the block cannot enter inside just like a telephone booth if I just see a telephone if one person enter into your telephone booth the other person coming over there has to stand outside the person inside the telephone booth is making a call and after he comes out only second one can enter when first one is talking the second one cannot go inside and enter and interrupt him now so compulsory has to wait there until the first one finishes his jobs and comes out and once the first one completes and comes out of it then only the second one enter.
+- First Thread execute than immediately that second thread will start the execution but it cannot access this code by means because the code is put in a lock only one thread is allowed to enter into the code or into this block multiple thread cannot access this now.
+How many threads can access only one thread and one thread went inside and was sleeping days and until it finishes and comes out the second one cannot access the things now so waits for 5 sec and at the same time third one also start but all are waiting outside the block cannot enter inside just like a telephone booth if I just see a telephone if one person enter into your telephone booth the other person coming over there has to stand outside the person inside the telephone booth is making a call and after he comes out only second one can enter when first one is talking the second one cannot go inside and enter and interrupt him now so compulsory has to wait there until the first one finishes his jobs and comes out and once the first one completes and comes out of it then only the second one enter.
 ```

 # Thread Priority